sabiasrl/holiday-api-spring-boot/README.md

 ## Test and Coverage

 This project uses JUnit 5 for unit and integration tests.
 Code coverage is measured with JaCoCo.
+It executes always:
+ - unit tests
+ - integration tests with WireMock: a version with Spring mockMvc and one with RestAssured.

 - **Generate the report:**
   ```sh
   mvn test